-- If you submit your ballot by Email or Fax, you will need to sign a waiver of your right to a secret ballot as your ballot will not be sealed when you send in.
-Your Local Election Official will separate your identifying information from your vote as soon as possible and no one should be able to see how you personally voted, but it will be open when submitted. - If your state only allows return by Fax (not Email) and you don't have access to a fax machine, there are free apps that will convert an email attachment to a fax.
-Scan in your ballot and any required materials as an email attachment, then search for "free fax app for Android/lphone".
+- If your state has online upload: your state will have made sure the connection is secure between your computer and the state's receiving system. - If you submit your ballot by Email or Fax: you will need to sign a waiver of your right to a secret ballot as your ballot will not be sealed when you send in.
+Your Local Election Official will separate your identifying information from your vote as soon as possible and no one should be able to see how you personally voted, but it will be open when you submit it. - If your state only allows return by Fax: (not Email) and you don't have access to a fax machine, there are apps that will convert an email attachment to a fax.
+Scan in your ballot and any required materials as an email attachment, then search for "fax app for Android/Iphone."
 Follow the Instructions to convert your email attachment to a fax transmission.

-Or, you can use the DoD Fax service through the Federal Voting Assistance Program (FVAP.gov).
+Or, you can use the Fax service through the Federal Voting Assistance Program (FVAP.gov).
 You will need to email your ballot and any required supporting materials (see your state's instructions) to fax@fvap.gov using the FVAP fax transmission coversheet --- www.fvap.gov/uploads/FVAP/Forms/coversheet.pdf